lfrei/kafka-training/training-env-cloud.md

 ## Access to your environment

-From your instructor to will get access to a ubuntu-vm in the cloud, where all training resources are up and running:
+From your instructor you will get access to a ubuntu-vm in the cloud, where all training resources are up and running:

 * login [url](https://mottbott.signin.aws.amazon.com/console)